 My Projects: Click on this button to be brought to a list of all of the projects that you have saved in Design Space.
 To return to your canvas from this screen, click Canvas on the left-hand side of the screen.

-Save: Make sure you can revisit your project on another day by clicking the Save button.
+Save: Make sure you can revisit your project on another day by clicking the Save button and creating a project name.
 Cricut now lets you create folders to save your designs to to help keep you organized.